pragdave/cs3342_09/README.md

 ## A1.2

-O(1)
-In each steop, the parser just need to store the first and last digit and compare them.
+O((n+1)/2) => O(n)
+In the general, the parser needs to store half of the path configuration.
+Being symmetric, we only need to parse half of the tiles to parse the whole input.
+After the parser "read" the first half plus the middle one, the whole sentence is done.

 # Q2